 The primary objective of our investment activities is to preserve our capital to fund operations.
 We also seek to maximize income from our investments without assuming significant risk.
-Our exposure to market risk is confined to our cash and cash equivalents.
-As of December 31, 2012, we had unrestricted cash, cash equivalents, and marketable securities of \$88.5 million.
+Our exposure to market risk is confined to our cash, cash equivalents, marketable securities and long-term investments.
+As of December 31, 2013, we had unrestricted cash, cash equivalents, marketable securities and long-term investments of \$90.9 million.
 We do not engage in any hedging activities against changes in interest rates.
-Because of the short-term maturities of our cash, cash equivalents and marketable securities, we do not believe that an increase in market rates would have any significant impact on the realized value of our investments.
-We do not have any foreign currency or other derivative financial instruments.
+Because of the short-term maturities of our cash, cash equivalents and marketable securities and because we hold these securities to maturity, we do not believe that an increase in market rates would have any significant impact on the realized value of our investments.
+We do not have any currency or other derivative financial instruments other than the outstanding warrants to purchase common stock and the interest make-whole payment associated with our Notes.

 We contract with contract research organizations and investigational sites globally.
-We may be subject to fluctuations in foreign currency rates in connection with these agreements, primarily with respect to Euro denominated currencies.
+We may be subject to fluctuations in foreign currency rates in connection with these agreements, primarily with respect to Euro denominated contracts.
 We do not hedge our foreign currency exchange rate risk.
-A hypothetical 10% appreciation in Euro exchange rates against the U.S. dollar from prevailing market rates would have increased our net loss by approximately \$559,000 for year ended December 31, 2012.
-Conversely, a hypothetical 10% depreciation in Euro exchange rates against the U.S. dollar from prevailing market rates would have decreased our net loss by approximately \$559,000 for the year ended December 31, 2012.
-We do not believe that inflation and changing prices over the years ended December 31, 2010 2011 and 2012 had a significant impact on our consolidated results of operations.
+A hypothetical 10% appreciation in Euro exchange rates against the U.S. dollar from prevailing market rates would have increased our net loss by approximately \$52,000 for the year ended December 31, 2013.
+Conversely, a hypothetical 10% depreciation in Euro exchange rates against the U.S. dollar from prevailing market rates would have decreased our net loss by approximately \$52,000 for the year ended December 31, 2013.
+We do not believe that inflation and changing prices over the years ended December 31, 2013, 2012 and 2011 had a significant impact on our consolidated results of operations.